ShafayetStuff/ShafayetStuff/README.md

 - 📫 How to reach me **w0ndered@proton.me**

-- ⚡ Fun fact **I am literally bad at everything.
+- ⚡ Fun fact: **I am literally bad at everything.
 I mean everything...**

-- Also, I have the worst design choices as humanly possible...
+- **Also, I have the worst design choices as humanly possible...**

 <h3 align="left">Connect with me:</h3>
 <p align="left">